 The skin of our lips is thin and delicate.
 It has just a third of the cellular layers that our normal skin does.
 Lips do not have any moisturizing sweat glands, which means they need to be kept hydrated and protected or they will inevitability dry and crack.
 If you find yourself with constant issues with your kisser, do not overlook them because they may say more about your health than you realize.
-Here we have compiled 10 lip signs and symptoms to help you know what to watch out for, and what they could mean for your health:
+Here we have compiled 10 lip signs and symptoms to help you know what to watch out for and what they could mean for your health:

 While lip swelling is commonly caused by sudden trauma or inflammation after dental work, a number of other conditions can cause them to swell.
 Swollen lips may be a symptom of oral allergy syndrome (OAS), which can be triggered by certain foods or medications.
 Another allergic reaction more concerning than OAS is called angiodema.
 It causes a rapid swelling of the lips, face, and tongue, sometimes accompanied by redness or bumps that make it more difficult to talk.
-OAS usually disappears on its own, but angiodema can be life-threatening and should be taken seriously.
+OAS usually disappears on its own, but angiodema can be life threatening and should be taken seriously.

 Tingling lips may result from things such as stress or exposure to cold temperatures.
 However, it can also be a sign of a stroke or transient ischemic attack (TIA), which may occur when normal blood flow gets obstructed, starving the brain of oxygen.
-Even though TIAs are called mini-strokes (because they last only a few minutes and won’t cause lasting damage), experiencing a TIA very likely means a full-blown stroke is on the way.
+Even though TIAs are called mini strokes (because they last only a few minutes and won’t cause lasting damage), experiencing a TIA very likely means a full-blown stroke is on the way.

 There are also cases where food poisoning may cause tingling in the lips and tongue.
 It can develop soon after eating contaminated foods or foods that have been left out of refrigeration for long periods of time.

-Chapped lips, also known as cheilitis, can be caused by several things, such constant exposure to environmental factors like: lip licking, cosmetics, and cold or dry weather.
+Chapped lips, also known as cheilitis, can be caused by several things, such as constant exposure to environmental factors like lip licking, cosmetics, and cold or dry weather.
 All of these factors can dry out the skin barrier, leading to irritation, inflammation, flaking, or cracking.
 Chapped lips can usually be treated at home.
 Apply lip balm or Vaseline and drink more water to make sure that your lips have enough moisture throughout the day.
 Wrapping your mouth with a scarf can also protect your lips from cold weather conditions.

 Red Ring Around Lips